alkc/SHEsisPlus/README.md

 </table>

 #### Hardy-weinberg equilibrium test

 <img src="http://shesisplus.bio-x.cn/images/help-hwe-binary.PNG">

 The output is straightforward.
-Hardy-weinberg equilibrium is calculated in cases, in controls, and in both cases and controls.
+Hardy-weinberg equilibrium is calculated in the cases, controls, and in both cases and controls.
 Both Pearson's chi square test and Fisher's exact test are performed.

 #### Haplotype analysis

 <img src="http://shesisplus.bio-x.cn/images/help-hap-binary.PNG">

- In this example, haplotypes with frequency <0.03 are discarded.
-0.03 is the default value.
-You can change this value by option --lft.
+In this example, haplotypes with frequency <0.03 are discarded, where 0.03 is the default value.
+You can change this value by option `--lft`.
 The fields in the table are also easy to understand.

 Apart from association test for every single haplotype, a global result is also given.
 This result shows if the haplotype distribution is different between cases and controls.

 #### Linkage disequilibrium analysis

 <img src="http://shesisplus.bio-x.cn/images/help_binary_D.jpg">
 <img src="http://shesisplus.bio-x.cn/images/help_binary_R2.jpg">

-For linkage disequilibrium analysis, pair-wise D' and R<sup>2</sup> are calculated.
+For linkage disequilibrium analysis, pair-wise D' and R<sup>2</sup> values are calculated.
 The higher two loci are in linkage disequilibrium, the darker the color will be.

 ### Quantitative trait